- Address: Meiereistraße 7, Vienna

 - Capacity: 50,000

 Extra stadium info – Ernst-Happel-Stadion

 The construction of the Ernst-Happel-Stadion started in 1929.
 The venue, which was known as the Praterstadion, is currently named after Ernst Franz Hermann Happel.
-He was a football player and coach who was born in Vienna.
+He was a football player and coach who was born in the city of Vienna.
 Happel, who started his professional football career with Rapid Wien, played numerous matches for the national football team of Austria.
-Rapid Wien and their rivals Austria Wien played numerous home games at the Ernst-Happel-Stadion.
+Rapid Wien and their arch-rivals Austria Wien played numerous home games at the Ernst-Happel-Stadion.

 The national football team of Austria

 In 1934, the national football team of Austria played in the second edition of the prestigious FIFA World Cup.
 They finished fourth place in the world championship for national football teams that year.
 The national football team of Austria played numerous home games at the Ernst-Happel-Stadion.
 The stadium’s record attendance was set in 1960, when 92,000 people showed up for a football match between Austria and the former USSR.

 The European championship for national football teams

 The national football team of Austria played three European championship games at the Ernst-Happel-Stadion in 2008.
 They lost the first one against Croatia.
 The second game ended in a 1-1 draw against Poland and Germany won the third match.
 The stadium hosted the 2008 UEFA European Football Championship final between the national football teams of Germany and Spain.
 A capacity crowd showed up for the final, which was won by Spain.